 The "Partial Off" mode is intended for times when a more spirited driving experience is desired.
 This mode may modify TCS and ESC thresholds for activation, which allows for more wheel spin than normally allowed.
 This mode may be useful if the vehicle becomes stuck.

-To enter the "Partial Off" mode, momentarily push the "ESC Off" switch and the "ESC Off Indicator Light" will illuminate.
-To turn the ESC on again, momentarily push the "ESC Off" switch and the "ESC Off Indicator Light" will turn off.
+To enter the "Partial Off" mode, momentarily push the "ESC OFF" switch and the "ESC Off Indicator Light" will illuminate.
+To turn the ESC on again, momentarily push the "ESC OFF" switch and the "ESC Off Indicator Light" will turn off.

-NOTE: For vehicles with multiple partial ESC modes a momentary button push will toggle the ESC mode.
-Multiple momentary button pushed may be required to return to ESC On.
+For vehicles with multiple partial ESC modes, a momentary button push will toggle the ESC mode.
+Multiple momentary button pushes may be required to return to "ESC On" mode.